On localization sequences in the algebraic K-theory of ring spectra: Rognes' question

-A positive answer would identify the fiber of a localization map in $K$-theory.
+An affirmative answer would identify the fiber of a localization map in $K$-theory.
 Our earlier results allow us to do this unconditionally when the localization comes from a reasonable localization of $\EE_1$-rings.
 In the case of truncated Brown-Peterson spectra, we get the following result.